Grebe

 Diet / Feeding

 Clark’s Grebes mostly feed by diving underwater, propelled by their feet, as they pursue fish, such as carp and herring, which make up the largest part of their diet.
-They will also eat mollusks, crabs, salamanders, and insects.
+They will also eat molluscs, crabs, salamanders, and insects.

 Gordon Ramel